 Cather Studies presents new work about Willa Cather’s diverse writings (fiction, journalism, correspondence).
 Essays focus on her interesting relationships with other writers, the textual history of her works, as well as the cultural aesthetic and social contexts to her oeuvre.
 Appearing biennially, Cather Studies is the major forum for scholarship on this key American writer.

-Manuscripts and editorial correspondence should be addressed to Guy Reynolds, Editor, Cather Studies, Department of English, University of Nebraska-Lincoln, Lincoln, NE 68588-0396.
+Manuscripts and editorial correspondence should be addressed to Melissa Homestead, Editor, Cather Studies, Department of English, University of Nebraska-Lincoln, Lincoln, NE 68588-0396.

 Willa Cather at the Modernist Crux